THE QANUN-E-SHAHADAT ORDER,1984

 So far as the Courts are concerned they are not supposed to follow any specific Imam, spiritual leader or religious sect, even in spite of their deep attachment with them.
 Judges belong to an elite of erudite who are expected to work as thinkers and in capacity of Judges of an Islamic State they are bound to judge which view of the Muslim scholars is closest to universalism because Islamic principles of justice are universal in their nature and sectarianism or parochialism do not have any scope in it.
 They are also expected to possess faculties of cogitation to harmonize conflicting views of scholars with the help of juristic deductions including Qisas.

 Evidence of a witness is for Justice to Allah (S:4: 135) or for Allah to Justice (S.5:8).
 Therefore, combined effect of the two verses of the Holy Qur’a shows nothing except that evidence in its real sense is neither for favoring nor opposing any party but is to promote Justice for the sake of Allah Almighty.
 Therefore, at the time of giving evidence a witness should not hesitate to testimony even against his/her own interest against the interests of his/her close relatives because protection of interests of any party lies with Allah (S.4:135).
 As Justice is next to piety, therefore, arty person, no matter he/she is of airy faith, can be symbol of piety if Justice; is done by that person.
 Moreover, justice is not the fief of any nation, thereof, piety also cannot be the fief of any class of believers or atheists.
 Real Justice can only be done when witnesses give evidence based on truth.
 If the evidence of a witness reflects enmity, bias, love, lust ac. against or in favor of d person then such evidence is not admissible.
 It evidence of a witness to favor of a party is not objected by or no doubt is expressed about the evidence of that witness by the opposite party then such evidence be treated admissible provided the Judge of the Court is also satisfied that the evidence of that witness is free from partiality, favoritism and inducement etc. If the evidence of such person created some doubt in the minds of Common person about partiality or favoritism, then the same may not be treated admissible unless corroborated by other pieces of evidence.
-Same is the position of evidence of slaves or servants in favor of their masters, wives in favor of their husbands or children in favour of their parents and vice versa provided they are dependent upon the house‑holders.
+Same is the position of evidence of slaves or servants in favour of their masters, wives in favour of their husbands or children in favour of their parents and vice versa provided they are dependent upon the house‑holders.
 P L D 1995 Karachi 469

 STATEMENTS BY PERSONS WHO CANNOT BE CALLED AS WITNESSES.